-We may experience numerous unforeseen events during, or as a result of, clinical testing that could delay or prevent commercialization of cabozantinib, including:
+We may experience numerous unforeseen events during, or as a result of, clinical testing that could delay or prevent commercialization of cabozantinib for the treatment of CRPC, RCC, HCC and other indications, including:

-- \ddot{Y} cabozantinib may not prove to be efficacious or may cause, or potentially cause, harmful side effects; - Ÿ negative or inconclusive clinical trial results may require us to conduct further testing or to abandon projects that we had expected to be promising; - Ÿ our competitors may discover or commercialize other compounds or therapies that show significantly improved safety or efficacy compared to cabozantinib; - Ÿ patient registration or enrollment in our clinical testing may be lower than we anticipate, resulting in the delay or cancellation of clinical testing; and - Ÿ regulators or institutional review boards may withhold authorization of, or delay, suspend or terminate clinical research for various reasons, including noncompliance with regulatory requirements or their determination that participating patients are being exposed to unacceptable health risks.
+- · cabozantinib may not prove to be efficacious or may cause, or potentially cause, harmful side effects; - negative or inconclusive clinical trial results may require us to conduct further testing or to abandon projects that we had expected to be promising; - our competitors may discover or commercialize other compounds or therapies that show significantly improved safety or efficacy compared to cabozantinib; - patient registration or enrollment in our clinical testing may be lower than we anticipate, resulting in the delay or cancellation of clinical testing; and - regulators or institutional review boards may withhold authorization of cabozantinib, or delay, suspend or terminate clinical research for various reasons, including noncompliance with regulatory requirements or their determination that participating patients are being exposed to unacceptable health risks.

-If we were to have significant delays in or termination of our clinical testing of cabozantinib as a result of any of the events described above or otherwise, our expenses could increase or our ability to generate revenues from cabozantinib could be impaired, either of which could adversely impact our financial results.
+If we were to have significant delays in or termination of our clinical testing of cabozantinib as a result of any of the events described above or otherwise, our expenses could increase and our ability to generate revenues could be impaired, either of which could adversely impact our financial results.

-We have limited experience in conducting clinical trials and may not be able to rapidly or effectively continue the further development of cabozantinib or meet current or future requirements of the FDA, including those identified based on our discussions with the FDA.
+We have limited experience in conducting clinical trials and may not be able to rapidly or effectively continue the further development of cabozantinib or meet current or future requirements of the FDA or regulatory authorities in other jurisdictions, including those identified based on our discussions with the FDA or such other regulatory authorities.
 Our planned clinical trials may not begin on time, or at all, may not be completed on schedule, or at all, may not be sufficient for registration of cabozantinib or may not result in an approvable product.
-For example, as discussed in "-Risks Related to Regulatory Approval of Cabozantinib-Cabozantinib is subject to a lengthy and uncertain regulatory process that may not result in the necessary regulatory approvals, which could adversely affect our ability to commercialize this product candidate," we were not able to reach a timely agreement with the FDA under a Special Protocol Assessment, or SPA, on the proposed design and analyses of the COMET-2 trial.

-Completion of clinical trials may take several years or more, but the length of time generally varies substantially according to the type, complexity, novelty and intended use of cabozantinib as a product candidate.
+Completion of clinical trials may take several years or more, but the length of time generally varies substantially according to the type, complexity, novelty and intended use of cabozantinib.
 The duration and the cost of clinical trials may vary significantly over the life of a project as a result of factors relating to the clinical trial, including, among others:

-- Ÿ the number of patients that ultimately participate in the clinical trial; - Ÿ the duration of patient follow-up that is appropriate in view of the results; - Ÿ the number of clinical sites included in the trials; and - Ÿ the length of time required to enroll suitable patient subjects.
+- the number of patients who ultimately participate in the clinical trial; - the duration of patient follow-up that is appropriate in view of the results or required by regulatory authorities; - the number of clinical sites included in the trials; and - the length of time required to enroll suitable patient subjects.